purwokertodev/http-restify-error/README.md

 - SIMPLE HTTP ERROR CUSTOM FOR RESTIFY

 When you dealing with callback, sometime you confuse which error you need to handle.
-Because you don't know errors come from.
+Because you don't know where the error comes from.

 USAGE: